0xPolygon/polygon-docs/docs/pos/architecture/heimdall_v2/heimdall-bor-module.md

 * `latest-span` - Query the latest span.
 * `next-span-seed` - Query the seed for the next span.
 * `next-span` - Query the next span.
-* `params` - Fetch the parameters associated to bor module.
+* `params` - Fetch the parameters associated with the bor module.

 ### CLI commands